Fernando Tatís Jr.: 2021 season

-On 2 June, Tatís was named the National League Player of the Month for the month of May, batting .353/.440/.824 with nine home runs, eight stolen bases, 26 RBIs, and 21 runs scored in 20 games.
-On 25 June, Tatís had his first three-homer game in his career against the Arizona Diamondbacks to give the Padres an 11–5 win.
+On June 2, Tatís was named the National League Player of the Month for May, batting .353/.440/.824 with nine home runs, eight stolen bases, 26 RBIs, and 21 runs scored in 20 games.
+On June 25, Tatís had his first three-homer game in his career against the Arizona Diamondbacks to give the Padres an 11–5 win.

-On 1 July, Tatís was selected to start his first All-Star Game, becoming the first All-Star starter from the Padres since Tony Gwynn.
-In a 6 July 2021, game, Tatís received media attention for an unusually high catch, which appeared to resemble a double jump typically seen in video games.
-On 24 July, Tatís hit his 30th home run of the season, becoming the fourth Padres player to have hit 30 home runs and stolen 20 bases in a season, after Steve Finley, Wil Myers, and Ryan Klesko.
+On July 1, Tatís was selected to start his first All-Star Game, becoming the first All-Star starter from the Padres since Tony Gwynn.
+In a July 6, 2021, game, Tatís received media attention for an unusually high catch, which appeared to resemble a double jump typically seen in video games.
+On July 24, Tatís hit his 30th home run of the season, becoming the fourth Padres player to have hit 30 home runs and stolen 20 bases in a season, after Steve Finley, Wil Myers, and Ryan Klesko.
 He accomplished this feat over 82 games, the lowest for any player age 22 or younger.

-Tatís suffered a second left shoulder subluxation while playing against the Colorado Rockies on 30 July and was placed on the 10-day IL.
+Tatís suffered a second left shoulder subluxation while playing against the Colorado Rockies on July 30 and was placed on the 10-day IL.
 During his stint on the IL, Tatís trained with Padres first base coach Wayne Kirby to transition into an outfielder.
-He was activated from the IL on 15 August and played right field in his first game back from injury.
+He was activated from the IL on August 15 and played right field in his first game back from injury.

 Tatís finished the 2021 season hitting .282/.364/.611 with 97 RBIs, 25 stolen bases, and an NL-leading 42 home runs.
 He also led the majors in at-bats per home run (11.4), and the highest percentage of hard-hit balls (48%).
 He won his second consecutive Silver Slugger Award and finished third in NL MVP voting behind Bryce Harper and Juan Soto.

 2022 season

-On 16 March 2022, Tatís underwent surgery due to a fractured scaphoid bone suffered during the offseason.
+On March 16, 2022, Tatís underwent surgery due to a fractured scaphoid bone suffered during the offseason.
 He was expected to return within three months.
 Although the cause of the injury was not confirmed, general manager A. J. Preller alluded to a motorcycle accident that Tatís suffered in December 2021 in the Dominican Republic.
 When a reporter asked when his motorcycle accident occurred, Tatís replied "Which one?," suggesting that he had been involved in multiple such accidents in the 2021–22 offseason.

-On 12 August 2022, Tatís was suspended for 80 games after testing positive for Clostebol, an anabolic steroid.
-He stated this was from a medication he took to treat ringworm that he did not check for steroids, though skepticism arose from that claim.
-On 27 August 2022, Adidas announced that they would be dropping Tatís from his sponsorship with the athletic company, citing, "We believe that sport should be fair," Adidas said in a statement via ESPN.
-We have a clear policy on doping and can confirm that our partnership with Fernando Tatis Jr. will not continue."
+On August 12, 2022, Tatís was suspended for 80 games after testing positive for Clostebol, an anabolic steroid.
+He stated this was from a medication he took to treat ringworm that he did not check for steroids, which drew skepticism.
+On August 27, 2022, Adidas announced that they would be dropping Tatís from his sponsorship with the athletic company, citing, "We believe that sport should be fair," Adidas said in a statement via ESPN.
+"We have a clear policy on doping and can confirm that our partnership with Fernando Tatis Jr. will not continue."